 A cooking class at Arana Eco Lodge costs 2,500LKR ($13.75USD) per person.
 It lasts about 3 hours and includes instruction, all materials, a vast dinner of your making, plus recipes emailed to you.

-Arana Eco Lodge // 244, Wellawaya Road, Gonille, Kithal, Ella 90090, Sri Lanka
+ARANA ECO LODGE | 244, Wellawaya Road, Gonille, Kithal, Ella 90090, Sri Lanka

-9. Tour a working tea plantation
+9. Tour a Working Tea Factory

 When in tea country, right?
 One of the most popular things to do in Ella is to tour a tea plantation.
 Most travelers head to Uva Halpewatte Tea Factory (Halpe for short), just outside Ella.
-To reach this sprawling plantation, the walk is about an hour.
-However, I would recommend a tuktuk which, although a bit treacherous as it groans up the winding hillside, will only put you out about 1200-1400LKR ($7USD) roundtrip (the tuktuk waits for you while you tour the factory).

 Uva Halewatte Tea Factory offers tours every 30 minutes throughout the day, at $3USD per person.
 The tour lasts about 45 minutes and takes you through everything from the plucking of the top two leaves and bud, to the processing, and finally ends with a tea tasting.